hmchen47/DataScience/Notes/p01-Bayesian.md

 + Monte Carlo methods
   + a toolkit of techniques aiming oo evaluating integrals or sums by simulation rather than exact or approximate algebraic analysis
-  + a.k.a. probablistic sensitivity analysis
+  + a.k.a. probabilistic sensitivity analysis
   + the simulated quantities passed into a standard spreadsheet and the resulting distributions of the outputs of the spreadsheet reflecting the uncertainty about the inputs
   + used for Bayesian analysis provided the prior/current posterior distribution of concern is a member of a known family
   + conjugate Bayesian analysis: possible to derive such a posterior distribution algebraically
   + used to find tail areas or more usefully to find the distribution of complex functions of one or more unknown quantities as in the probabilistic sensitivity analysis

-+ Examplle 14 -- Coins: A Monte Carlo approach to estimating tail areas of distributions
++ Example 14 -- Coins: A Monte Carlo approach to estimating tail areas of distributions
   + task: the probability of getting 8 or more heads when tossing a fair coin 10 times
   + algebraic approach
     + using the formula for the binomial distribution to provide the probability of 8, 9, and 10 heads